 Dante’s House is definitely a must-see of the hiddem gems in Florence!

 The museum is organized on three floors, corresponding to the different phases of the poet’s life.

 The first floor has documents on Dante’s childhood, the second floor is dedicated to his exile, which started in 1301, and the scandal that caused it, and the third floor deals with Dante’s iconography and his fortune and fame as a writer and poet.
 It is located in the medieval area of Via Santa Margherita.

 This estate was bought in the mid-1500s by the De Medici family and the construction of the park began under the supervision of Cosimo de Medici in 1563.
-It was at first designed for cattle raising, but was later demolished and made into a courtyard garden around the second half of the 18th century.
+It was at first designed for cattle raising but was later demolished and made into a courtyard garden around the second half of the 18th century.
 It is always open and the entrance is free.
 It’s a wonderful little step back in time to a farming estate that became a tourist attraction.